-Evaluation can be built into induction programs from their implementation.
-Outcomes from evaluations can inform the structure and implementation of future induction programs.
-Induction evaluations can measure characteristics such as satisfaction and retention, practical application, logistics and the appropriateness of the program for the context.
+Formative processes can be built into induction programs from their implementation.
+Outcomes from the formative processes can inform the structure, implementation, and evaluation of future induction programs.
+Induction program evaluations can measure characteristics such as satisfaction and retention, practical application, logistics and the appropriateness of the program for the context.

 There may also be context-specific conditions for induction.
-In regional and remote settings induction begins from recruitment and should include contextual introduction to the community and school.
+Good habits can be embedded in induction programs that account for school contexts.
+In regional and remote settings induction begins from recruitment and should include a contextual introduction to the community and school.
 Induction in regional and remote settings can also extend to supporting teachers to relocate (if applicable) and aiding their establishment in the local community.